-Our objectives in the last year were to support our existing international training networks; to ensure the training is to the right standard, funded and adequately staffed; to implement the accreditation training that is enabling students to have recognised qualifications from the West Australian Government using their vocational training in a practical and cultural setting; to implement the post-graduate training authorised by the State of Colorado; to work towards accreditation for the post-graduate US qualifications offered by VCI registered in the USA; to keep the VCI network updated on policies and procedures; to ensure consistency for national college agreements and to maintain good reporting of training throughout the network.
-VCI board members are endeavouring to meet and liaise with National College directors, local staff and local board members.
+Our objectives in the last year were to support our existing international training networks; to ensure the training is to the right standard, funded and adequately staffed; to implement the accredited training that is enabling students to have recognised qualifications from the West Australian Government using their vocational training in a practical and local setting; to implement the post-graduate training that is offered by VCI that is registered in the State of Texas; to work towards accreditation for the post-graduate US qualifications; to keep the VCI network updated on policies and procedures; to ensure the quality of training and good reporting of training throughout the network according to the licence agreements.
+VCI endeavours to meet and liaise with National College directors, local staff and local board members.